hiyokun-d/MR.-COFFEE/README.md

 ## how to run this?

-you can access the web at
+you can access the web at https://hiyokun-d.github.io/MR.-COFFEE/

 also if you want to see the figma you can access it at the file that i already put on "for lecture" folder

+## how to contribute?

+you can't because it's for my assignment and you can't modify anything